alteryx/compose/docs/source/install.md

 # Install

 Compose is available for Python 3.7, 3.8, and 3.9.
-It can be installed from pip, conda, or from source.
+It can be installed from [PyPI](https://pypi.org/project/composeml/), [conda-forge](https://anaconda.org/conda-forge/composeml), or from [source](https://github.com/alteryx/compose).

 ## pip